Employment tribunals: are they overwhelmed?

-The number of applications continues to increase – up 25% this year – and the tribunals are getting close to not being able to cope, with some applicants suffering a record eight month wait before their cases are heard.
-Delay causes stress, and causes memories to fade, and key witnesses can resign or retire from an employer’s business.
+The number of applications continues to increase – up 25% this year – and tribunals are getting close to not being able to cope.
+Some applicants are suffering a record eight month wait before their cases are heard.
+Delay causes stress and memories to fade, and key witnesses can resign or retire from an employer’s business.

 Can the Acas Early Conciliation process help?

 In its annual report, Acas reported significant growth in take up of early conciliation.
-The process requires applicants to inform Acas before starting a tribunal claim, and they are then offered early conciliation, with an Acas conciliator approaching both parties to seek a resolution.
+The process requires applicants to inform Acas before starting a tribunal claim.
+They are then offered early conciliation, where an Acas conciliator approaches both parties to seek a resolution.

 Early conciliation is impartial and is simply an attempt to save both parties’ time, worry and expense.

 How do other areas of law deal with tribunal hearings?

 Early conciliation is not part of the tribunal process.
 In order to stem the flow of applications going to tribunal hearings, we could look at how the civil or family courts deal with tribunal hearings.
 In the civil courts, any party not prepared to try alternative dispute resolution can be penalised, and in the family court parties must, in most cases, attend a mediation information and assessment meeting (MIAM) before starting proceedings.

 If mediation is not pursued, or does not work, a further opportunity to reach an early settlement is built into the family court process, namely at the financial dispute resolution hearing.
 This is a Judge-led conciliation appointment and there are also conciliation appointments with Cafcass before the start of Children Act cases.
 It could be that employment law should follow the model of family law.